 * A. Keefe and S. Jiang, Poly(zwitterionic) protein conjugates offer increased

 stability without sacrificing binding affinity or bioactivity, Nature Chemistry,

 Conventional cationic antimicrobial coatings have problems with toxicity and losing activity due to attachment of killed microbes onto the coatings.
 A switchable polymer surface integrating antimicrobial and non-fouling properties has been developed.
 This integration demonstrates a new concept of “Catching, Killing, Releasing and Resisting”.
 Furthermore, antimicrobial agents can be integrated into the cationic polymer as its counter ions or hydrolyzed groups.
 Recently, one smart zwitterionic structure has been demonstrated to switch reversibly between ring (antimicrobial) and linear (nonfouling) forms.

 * L. Mi and S. Jiang, Integrated Antimicrobial and Nonfouling Properties of Zwitterionic Polymers and Their Derivatives, Angew.
 Chem.
 Int.
 Ed., accepted (2013).

 Biofouling on ship hulls and other marine surfaces has become a global environmental and economic issue.
 Currently, the majority of marine coating products are based on the release of TBT, Cu or biocides.
-Our group has successfully developed environmentally benign, durable, effective, and low-cost zwitterionic nonfouling coatings.
+Our group has successfully developed the first environmentally benign, durable, effective, and low-cost zwitterionic nonfouling coatings.
+Field tests have been performed in Florida, California, Hawaii and Singapore.
 This work is highlighted by an ONR press release.